The Strange World of the Hausdorff Metric Geometry

 IV.
 Two Important Sets

 There are two sets that will play a vital role in understanding the geometry the Hausdorff metric imposes on the space H(Rn).
-The first is the extension of a set and the second is the neighborhood of a set.
+The first is the dilation of a set and the second is the neighborhood of a set.

-A + r = {x in Rn : dE(a, x) ≤ r for some a in A}.
+(A)r = {x in Rn : dE(a, x) ≤ r for some a in A}.

 Definition: Let A be an element of H(Rn) and let r > 0.
 The r-neighborhood of A is the set